 meaning "beside the Seaside European High School," probably in reference to Raffles Institution that used to be located there.

-Location of sights along Bras Basah Road on the map
+Map of Bras Basah Road on the map

 Sights along Bras Basah Road